kemitchell/square-one-forms/confidentiality-ip.md

 ## Conflicting Agreements

-You guarantee that agreeing to these terms and following them won't cause you to break any other agreement with anyone else
+You guarantee that agreeing to these terms and following them won't cause you to break any other agreement with anyone else.

 ## Intellectual Property Infringement

-You guarantee you will not infringe the _Intellectual Property Rights_ of others in work for the company
+You guarantee you will not infringe the _Intellectual Property Rights_ of others in work for the company.

 ## Open Licensing